YatinGupta777/Reddit-flare-detector/README.md

 | Logistic Regression | 72%     |

 IV. **Data downloaded : (400,000+ posts )**
-Pushshift Api was repeatdly used to gather the data.
+Pushshift Api was repeatedly used to gather the data.

 Top 11 flares taken with 3000+ posts.

 Random undersampling to equate data count.

 | Model        | Accuracy       |